CFO Jimmy's Patronis' Seal

 Collateral Management

 Welcome to the Florida Treasury's Bureau of Collateral Management ("BCM").
-This website is your portal to the functions of our office.
-BCM specializes in the administration of assets such as cash, certificates of deposit, letters of credit, and marketable securities that are deposited with or pledged to BCM for safekeeping.
-These collateral assets are required of banks, trust companies, insurance companies and other parties by state agencies and other Florida governmental units as a condition of doing business in Florida.
-BCM is Florida's collateral management service provider under Section 17.59, Florida Statutes ("F.S.") and BCM also administers Florida's public deposits program under Chapter 280, F.S.
+BCM specializes in the administration of assets such as cash, certificates of deposit, letters of credit, and marketable securities that are deposited with or pledged to the Chief Financial Officer for safekeeping or in relation to a requirement.
+These collateral assets are required of financial institutions, trust businesses, insurance companies, and by state agencies and other Florida governmental units as a condition of doing business in Florida.
+BCM is the state of Florida's collateral management service provider under Section 17.59, Florida Statutes and BCM also administers Florida's public deposits program under Chapter 280, Florida Statutes.

 Contact BCM